 What Is The Difference Between Lust And Love?
 Lust Vs. Love

-To be considered love, there are some characteristics that your love for another person has to meet.
+For your feelings to be considered love, there are some characteristics that need to show through.
 Here are a few that you should recognize in your relationship:

 - Undeniable Attraction Towards The Other Person